Skip Navigation LinksValleyFeverSymptoms

 Most common symptoms of Valley fever: fatigue, cough, difficulty breathing, and fever.

 Valley fever can affect people in different ways.
 Some people with Valley fever may only have mild symptoms that get better on their own in a few weeks.
-In others, symptoms like fatigue can take longer to go away and can last for several months.
+In others, symptoms like fatigue or exhaustion can take longer to go away and can last for several months.
+Symptoms can also become severe and last much longer if the Valley fever infection spreads to other parts of the body (called disseminated disease).

 Disseminated Valley Fever

-In rare cases, Valley fever can cause severe infections in the lungs or in other parts of the body (called disseminated disease).
+In rare cases, Valley fever can cause severe infections in the lungs or in other parts of the body including the skin, bones, joints, or brain.

 People with severe Valley fever may need to be hospitalized, and they will likely need follow-up medical care for several months or even years.
 If Valley fever infects the brain (called meningitis), a person will probably need lifelong treatment.
 In very rare cases, severe Valley fever can be fatal.